Thursday, 31 October 2024

 After a dream-message that Herod was dead (died 4 BC, or 4 BCE) Joseph took his family back to the land of Israel (that is, the ancient Israel, a region similarly under Roman subjugation.)
 Strangely, their return was disrupted.

-Herod apparently had wanted his sons to inherit.
+Herod apparently had wanted to keep his domains as a family affair.
 Approached in far-off Rome, Augustus decided to split the domain between Herod’s sons.
 And it was so.
 But when he (Joseph) heard that Herod's son Archelaus was now ruler of Judea, he was afraid to go there.
 Then in a dream he was told to go to Galilee, (Matthew 2:22 CEV).
 That was an example of “progressive revelation”.
 The situation had changed.
 Archelaus was not a good prospect for security and peace.
 (Augustus eventually removed him.)
 Clearly Joseph knew about Archelaus.
-Why the two stages to the message to Joseph I wonder?
+Why the two stages to the message to Joseph, I wonder?
 Perhaps it met his specific needs then?

 And so Jesus grew up in the Galilee locality; his boyhood home was Nazareth.
 As an adult Jesus began to set tongues wagging in the Galilee region.
 He was speaking regularly in their synagogues, and performing miraculous cures, and dominating evil spirits.
 (Not everyone was pleased with what they heard!)